 If your computer does not have Bluetooth be sure to buy a compatible low cost Bluetooth dongle.

-DREVO has built many good gaming keyboard and now has the Calibur Mechanical Keyboard.
+DREVO has built many good gaming keyboard and also has the DREVO Calibur 71-Key Mechanical Keyboard.

-It can use Bluetooth or be plugged in to a USB slot.
+It can use Bluetooth or be plugged in to a USB slot with a cable.

 The price is low compared to many other units making it worth a look.

 A mechanical keyboard differs from a standard keyboard in the switches that are used.
-While standard keyboard uses a electronic touch interface a mechanical one uses physical switches.
+While standard keyboard uses an electronic touch interface a mechanical one uses physical switches.

 Since each mechanical cherry switch is manufactured different they will give a different feel when pressed.